hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 - No excessive use of DI
 - Watch out for God Classes
 - SOLID
+- Composition over inheritance where appropriate

 ## Adapters

 - No business logic in Driving Adapters
 - Driven Adapters implement an interface defined in the application layer
 - HttpClients are registered correctly in DI
+- No excessive network calls

 ## Observability

 - Command/Query Handlers are emitting events
 - New trace activity is created in Command/Query Handlers
 - Not over logging
+- Use High Performance Logging

 ## Security and Privacy

 - No PII is logged
+- Careful use of deserialization
+- Common OWASP issues

 ## Testing